Tellur Mutallimov

-Tellur Mutallimov (Tellur Uzdan oğlu Mütəllimov; born on 8 April 1995) is an Azerbaijani football midfielder who plays for Sumgayit in the Azerbaijan Premier League.
+Tellur Mutallimov (Tellur Uzdan oğlu Mütəllimov; born on 8 April 1995) is an Azerbaijani professional footballer who plays as a midfielder for Sabah FC in the Azerbaijan Premier League.

 Club career

 Gabala

 Mutallimov made his European debut in 2016 against Georgian FC Samtredia in the first qualification round of the 2016-17 UEFA Europa League which ended 5-1 for Gabala.

 Zira

 On 30 December 2017, Mutallimov signed a two-year contract with Zira FK.

 On 10 June 2019, Mutallimov signed a one-year extension to his Zira contract.

 Sumgayit

 On 17 July 2020, he signed one-year contract with Sumgayit FK.

 International career

 Mutallimov made his Azerbaijan debut in 2017 against Qatar in friendly match.